 d) any event takes place in any jurisdiction other than England which is analogous to any of the above provisions of this Clause 15.1; or

-e) the Client is in breach of any material provision of this Contract (including any late or non-payment of any sums payable hereunder) and fails to remedy such breach within thirty (30) days of a notice from Inbox Insight indicating the breach and requiring the Client to remedy the same.
+e) the Client is in breach of any material provision of this Contract (including without limitation any late or non-payment of any sums payable hereunder) and fails to remedy such breach within thirty (30) days of a notice from Inbox Insight indicating the breach and requiring the Client to remedy the same.

 15.2 Where a Termination Event occurs then, without prejudice to any other right or remedy available to Inbox Insight, Inbox Insight shall be entitled to suspend any further deliveries or the provision of any Services under the Contract.

 15.3 Where a Termination Event occurs and if any Deliverables have been delivered but not paid for, the price for those Deliverables and any Service connected with them shall become immediately due and payable notwithstanding any previous agreement or arrangement to the contrary.